fbpx Skip to content

 This remaining $91,637 of entitlement could be used to purchase another property.

-One major aspect of reduced entitlement is that it may require a down payment if the purchase price of the new home exceeds the amount that can be guaranteed with the reduced entitlement.
+One major aspect of reduced entitlement is that it may require a down payment if the purchase price of the new home exceeds the maximum amount that can be guaranteed with the reduced entitlement.
 This is different from using full entitlement, where no down payment is typically required.

 Scenarios for Having Multiple VA Loans